wworks/WM_APPCOMMAND/README.md

 Further explanation can be found on the microsoft website.

-I haven't tested all of them, there might be some slight mistakes with the hex notation(it's pretty weird how it works in vb)
+I haven't tested all of them, but not all of them seem to work.

 William Wernsen